FAQs MOST COMMON

 How are the guides organised?

 Your cycling travel specialist is there to help.
-We offer one to one virtual meetings prior to and during your stay to help you choose the rides that fit your requirements.
+We offer one-to-one virtual meetings before and during your stay to help you choose the rides that fit your requirements.

 Unless you have arranged for a ride leader, rides are self-guided.
-We have partnered up with ridewithgps to provide a state of the art cycling experience.
-You can choose to use your smartphone and enjoy our custom cue sheets, access all our routes offline, turn by turn voice navigation, POI's, pit stops, or download the route into your own GPS device.
-In our app you will find plenty of routes to choose from.
-We have divided them by day and into 3 categories, depending on the level of intensity:
+We have partnered up with ridewithgps to provide a state-of-the-art cycling experience.
+You can use your smartphone to enjoy our custom cue sheets, access all our offline routes, turn-by-turn voice navigation, POIs, and pit stops, or download the route into your own GPS device.
+In our app, you will find plenty of routes to choose from.
+We have divided them by day and into three categories, depending on the level of intensity: